 The upshot of attachment theory is that some people have a ‘secure’ attachment style, and others have an ‘insecure’ attachment style.
 Within the insecure category, there are three sub-types: anxious attachment, avoidant attachment, and anxious-avoidant attachment.
 Anxious attachers are very emotionally invested in their partner – too invested.
 They bond quickly and jealously.
 They worry about being rejected.
 Avoidant attachers are independent – too independent.
 They’re uncomfortable with intimacy and avoid sharing their feelings.
 Anxious-avoidant attachers combine both traits: they bond anxiously and jealously, but withdraw intimacy at the least provocation.
 People with an insecure attachment style do not bond well with each other (no matter what type they are): it’s recommended that they seek out a secure attacher for a relationship.
 (To read about these attachment styles or to test yourself, see Levine & Heller’s ‘Attached’ ).

-I can’t at the moment support this claim with a theoretical argument (since this is a casual blog post), but I’ll give an example that I think is intuitively compelling.
+I can’t provide a knock-down argument for this claim, but I’ll give an example that I think is intuitively compelling.
 Suppose that Smith has been avoiding his partner Karen.
 Karen is a secure attacher, and is not jealous of Smith, but she very reasonably feels neglected, since he has not been returning her phone calls.
 When Smith finally does call, Karen accuses him of being distant and insensitive.
 Smith replies that he has an attachment disorder due to an abusive childhood.
 His father abandoned him as a child and his mother had clinical depression, preventing her from expressing affection.
 Smith is trying to overcome his attachment disorder, but he thinks it will take time.

 One more thing.
 If child abuse and child neglect are partially excusing, it would be useful to know how excusing they are, and what capacities they impair, so that we can refine our reactive attitudes accordingly.
 I’m aware of research showing that childhood abuse and neglect predictably give rise to “severe, deleterious short- and long- term effects on children’s cognitive, socio-emotional, and behavioural development,” and that the deleterious effects are more severe for neglect than for abuse (Hildyard & Wolf 2002: 1).
 So neglect victims might be particularly excusable (ceteris paribus).
-The predictability of these effects – the strength of the causal correlation between child neglect/abuse and deleterious long-range socio-emotional deficits, etc. – suggests that they are coercive, in much the same way that water-boarding torture is coercive: most victims submit in the same way.
-These particular types of deficits are responsibility-relevant inasmuch as they underwrite our interpersonal competencies, and responsibility (for Strawsonians, at least) is an interpersonal practice – a matter of being able to respond to appropriately to other people.
-These studies are thus relevant to moral philosophers inasmuch as they show that childhood abuse and neglect can lastingly impair the capacities implicated in responsible agency.
+The predictability of these effects – the strength of the causal correlation between child neglect/abuse and deleterious long-range socio-emotional and other deficits – suggests that the formative circumstances are coercive, in much the same way that water-boarding torture is coercive: most victims submit and almost none resist.
+These particular types of deficits are responsibility-relevant inasmuch as they underwrite our interpersonal competencies, and responsibility (for Strawsonians, at least) is an interpersonal practice – a matter of being able to respond appropriately to other people’s emotions.
+These studies are thus relevant to moral philosophers inasmuch as they show that childhood abuse and neglect can have a lasting negative effect on the capacities implicated in responsible agency.